1. Downloading and Installation

-Installing from a Binary installers.
-Use these to get started with Larix or other Larch GUI applications, or if you are not familiar with Python.
+1. Installing with Binary Installers.
+Recommended to get started with Larix or other Larch GUI applications.

 Operating System